Open Standard / V0.3 / MIT License

 Attested

-Verifier-signed or merchant-reported.
+Signatory-signed or self-reported.
 Agents know the difference.

 Open